 How can Red Flag Alert help?

-Know Your Customer is a critical process in today’s business landscape.
+Know Your Customer (KYC) is a critical process in today’s business landscape.
 Prioritising robust KYC practices as part of your risk management and compliance strategies is crucial to protecting your business from risk – Red Flag Alert makes it easy, so you have more time and resources to put back into your business.

 - Perform fast, accurate customer IDV checks using biometric facial recognition.